Dollar hits 3-month high to euro on bets for faster Fed tightening

 "Markets have sided on the hawkish interpretation, bringing forward rate hike expectations to late 2022," leading to "broad-based gains" for the dollar, the note said.

-The dollar index, which measures the U.S. currency against a basket of six peers, was little changed at 92.783 after earlier rising as high as 92.832 - just below the 92.844 level reached last week for the first time since April 5.
+The dollar index, which measures the US currency against a basket of six peers, was little changed at 92.783 after earlier rising as high as 92.832 - just below the 92.844 level reached last week for the first time since Apr 5.

 Traders are now looking ahead to Fed Chair Jerome Powell testifying before Congress on Wednesday and Thursday for any signals on the timing of a tapering of stimulus and higher interest rates.
 Powell has repeatedly stated that higher inflation will be transitory, noting that he expected supply chains to normalise and adapt.

-Elsewhere, the Canadian dollar held its biggest decline in a week to trade at CUS$1.25155 per greenback, weakening toward a 2-1/2-month low of CUS$1.2590 reached last week.
+Elsewhere, the Canadian dollar held its biggest decline in a week to trade at C$1.25155 per greenback, weakening toward a 2.5-month low of C$1.2590 reached last week.

 The Canadian central bank is due to update its economic forecasts at a policy announcement later on Wednesday, with further tapering of asset purchases expected.